 While the primary focus of detox may be the physical aspect of benzodiazepine addiction, you will begin having minor therapy sessions and groups at this stage to start looking at the underlying causes of your addiction as well.

-Following detox, it is recommended to continue on in your benzodiazepine addiction treatment process by heading off to inpatient/residential treatment.
+Following detox, it is recommended to continue your treatment process by going to inpatient/ residential treatment.
 This stage of care focuses more on the therapeutic aspect of treatment since you will be medically stabilized at this point.

 Each addiction treatment program is unique from the different addiction therapy methods employed to the amenities offered at the facility.
 It is important to ensure that the program meets your needs whether they are dual diagnosis treatment, PTSD therapy, etc.